tgirke/GEN242/content/en/tutorials/github/github.md

 Note, in order to work with private GitHub repositories, users need to activate in their GitHub account under `Settings`
 as authentication method either a [personal access token](https://bit.ly/3u8GRkT) or an [ssh key](https://bit.ly/3KcWixN).
 The latter ssh key method is usually preferred.
-Instructions are given in the corresponding links of the previous sentence.
-To commit to a private GitHub repository from the HPCC cluster, you need to generate an ssh key from your home account using the standard Linux `ssh-keygen` method as described [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys), and then upload the newly generated public ssh key of your HPCC account located under `~/.ssh/id_rsa.pub` to GitHub.
+To commit to a private GitHub repository from the HPCC cluster, you need to generate an ssh key from your home account using the standard Linux `ssh-keygen` method as described [here](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys), and then upload the newly generated public ssh key of your HPCC account located under `~/.ssh/id_rsa.pub` to GitHub.
+The same method can be used to create an ssh key on a personal computer and then upload the public key to GitHub.
+Usually, one should create a dedicated key pair for each computer one uses and upload the corresponding public keys to GitHub.

 ## Exercise